Last Updated on 17 January 2026 by Cycloscope

 Augustow and its channels

-Augustow is a town of about 30,000 inhabitants, in the west of the country.
-It was almost completely destroyed during the Second World War and remained mostly uninhabited until the seventies when it resumed attracting visitors and inhabitants after becoming a spa.
+Augustow is a town of about 30,000 inhabitants in western Poland.
+It was almost destroyed during the Second World War and remained largely uninhabited until the seventies, when it began attracting visitors and residents again after becoming a spa.

-It is crossed by the Augustow canal, 120 kilometers long, built to connect the river Biebrza to the river Neman.
-The water levels in the Augustow Canal are regulated by 18 locks, of which 14 are in Poland – most of them were kept in the same technical conditions as the day they were built, in 1839.
+It is crossed by the Augustow Canal, 120 kilometers long, which connects the Biebrza River to the Neman River.
+The water levels in the Augustow Canal are regulated by 18 locks, of which 14 are in Poland.
+Most of them are kept in the same technical condition as when they were built in 1839.

 In the city, you can also visit the Augustow Canal Museum.
-The city offers many accommodations at low prices.
+The town offers many accommodations at low prices.

 Łomża

-About 150 kilometers north of Warsaw, is a pleasant town in which to stop overnight.
-In the vicinity of the city lies the Łomża Landscape Park of the Narew Valley (Polish Łomżyński Park Krajobrazowy Doliny Narwi) an unspoiled area where you can admire pretty wild valleys and swamps.
+About 150 kilometers north of Warsaw, a pleasant town to stop overnight.
+In the vicinity of the city lies the Łomża Landscape Park of the Narew Valley (Polish: Łomżyński Park Krajobrazowy Doliny Narwi).
+In this unspoiled area, you can admire the beautiful wild valleys and swamps.

-Also around the city you can visit the Łomża Fortress, a series of fortifications used during the many battles fought in these parts, the last of which was during the Second World War.
-Guided tours are also organized and if you are interested in the bunker network there is a shooting range where you can shoot with an AK-47, the Kalashnikov, not our cup of tea.
+Also around the city, you can visit the Łomża Fortress, a series of fortifications used during the many battles fought in these parts, the last of which was during the Second World War.
+Guided tours are also organized, and if you are interested in the bunker network, there is a shooting range where you can shoot with an AK-47, the Kalashnikov, which is not our cup of tea.

 Warsaw

 A beautiful city that surprised us.
-Before going, many told us that it wasn’t worth it and that Krakow is much nicer.
-We found them both fascinating and for different reasons.
+Before we went, many told us it wasn’t worth it and that Krakow is much nicer.
+We found them both fascinating for different reasons.

-Warsaw is the capital of Poland and the atmosphere, as perhaps in all capitals, is different from other cities in the country.
-Warsaw was completely destroyed during the Second World War and the reconstruction work that followed was titanic.
+Warsaw is the capital of Poland, and the atmosphere, as perhaps in all capitals, is different from that of other cities in the country.
+Warsaw was destroyed during the Second World War, and the reconstruction work that followed was titanic.

-Apart from the historical center, Warsaw is a very lively city, full of university students and bars at acceptable prices.
-You can take a look here for a more complete list of things to see in Warsaw.
+Apart from the historical center, Warsaw is a vivacious city, full of university students and bars at acceptable prices.

-We’ll add the Church Holy Cross Church (Kosciol Swietego Krzyza) where the heart of Chopin is kept (the composer was born in Warsaw), whose vicissitudes are one of the most famous legends in the history of music.
+We’ll add the Church of the Holy Cross (Kosciol Swietego Krzyza), where Chopin’s heart is kept (the composer was born in Warsaw), whose vicissitudes are one of the most famous legends in the history of music.

 4 – Baltic Sea Cycle Route in Poland – EuroVelo 10

-The Baltic Sea Cycle Route in Poland is part of the EuroVelo 10 (EV10), which runs in a circular fashion along the Baltic coasts of Sweden, Denmark, Finland, Estonia, Latvia, Lithuania, Russia (Kaliningrad) and Poland.
+The Baltic Sea Cycle Route in Poland is part of EuroVelo Route 10 (EV10), which runs in a circular route along the Baltic coasts of Sweden, Denmark, Finland, Estonia, Latvia, Lithuania, Russia (Kaliningrad), and Poland.
 This route is also known as the Hansa Cycle Way.

 The Polish part of the EV10 is 582 kilometers long and crosses beautiful cities and unique natural landscapes.
-Coming from the east you will cross the Wislany Lagoon and the Vistula estuary, the beautiful city of Gdansk, and the lake region.
-The route is completely flat, with an average slope of 0.60%.
+Coming from the east, you will cross the Wislany Lagoon and the Vistula estuary, the beautiful city of Gdansk, and the lake region.
+The route is entirely flat, with an average slope of 0.60%.

 Check Also